cse110-sp24-team24/cse110-sp24-team24/specs/pitch/pitch.md

 - (https://www.youtube.com/watch?v=gvtxYX4sw08 - html - part1)
 - (https://www.youtube.com/watch?v=dM4edrhLEjM - part2)
 - (https://youtu.be/HdHk1SaL5M0?feature=shared&t=199 - part3 - has nice outline of js functions)

+### What Else We Learned from Last Time

+- Focusing on the small details that may not cause too big of a difference instead of looking at the overall project
+- Focusing too much time on adding new features instead of making sure the basic ones are well implemented
+- Exploring new tech in limited timeframe
+- Not communicating well with other teams on what they’re doing, how they’re implementing, the progress they’ve made, any issues
+- Don’t get overeager with how much we accomplish and try to do more than we can handle in the given time frame
+- Not documenting enough on our progress
+- Waiting for whole group meetings to discuss next steps
+	- Can discuss in slack/in smaller groups

 ## No Gos